dimitry-lzs/hciWeb/documents/toFix.md

     - For Special Occasions Page:
         - Add operability so when user selects a preset, dummy values for lighting, color, switching patterns, etc. are set.

-)
+    - For Activities Page:
+        - Make `Participate` button interactive when clicked )

 - Styling fixes on the Weather Page.